defenseunicorns/uds-runtime/adr/0003-figma-to-code-naming-convention.md

 - The Name of the component at large which is called Stats Widget
 - The selected component
-- The name of the selected compoent or type i.e. "With right icon"
+- The name of the selected component or type i.e. "With right icon"

 ![Alt text](./images/stats-widgets.png?raw=true)